ebachelet/pyLIMA/docs/source/Installation.rst

 From Source
 -----------

-You can also get the development version on GitHUB:
+You can also get the development version on GitHub:

 .. code-block:: bash